Pupil Premium is an additional grant given to students who are:

 The feedback from students who have worked with our Careers advisor is that more opportunities would be welcomed.
-We have employed Careers Inc to operate a system of independent advice and guidance to students and plan to have a bespoke Careers Fair, which will be open to all year groups.
+We have employed Careers Inc to operate a system of independent advice and guidance to students and we have held bespoke Careers Fairs, which have been open to all year groups.

 Lexia Reading is used by school systems throughout the world to encourage students to improve their reading and literacy.
 Lexia Reading’s interactive, educational software is helping students learn to read and increase academic performance.
 This intervention will be used across Key Stage 3 and 4.

 Accelerated Reader helps promote Reading whole school, improves literacy and encourages reading for pleasure.
 It works by testing student’s comprehension once they have read a book, giving incentives as they progress.
 In order for the scheme to be effective students must read for a 20 minute period three times a week.

 These students are among the top 5% of readers in the country and will be supporting our KS3 students with their reading skills.
 Peer Mentors are positive role models working closely with students, supporting them with a variety of issues.

 A Key Stage 3 programme to develop students’ proficiency and skillset within mathematics